michaelkourlas/voipms-sms-push-notifications/README.md

 ## Usage ##

 The developer hosts an instance of the server using [OpenShift](https://voipmssms-kourlas.rhcloud.com/).
-To use this server, copy and paste the following URL into the "SMS URL Callback" field of the SMS settings for your DID on the VoIP.ms portal:
+To use this server, access the SMS settings for your DID on the VoIP.ms portal and enable the \'SMS URL Callback\' feature, entering the following URL into the neighbouring field:

     http://voipmssms-kourlas.rhcloud.com/sms_callback?did={DID}